2017–18 UEFA Europa League: Group stage

 The draw for the group stage was held on 25 August 2017, 13:00 CEST, at the Grimaldi Forum in Monaco.
 The 48 teams were drawn into twelve groups of four, with the restriction that teams from the same association cannot be drawn against each other.
 For the draw, the teams were seeded into four pots based on their 2017 UEFA club coefficients.

 In each group, teams played against each other home-and-away in a round-robin format.
 The group winners and runners-up advanced to the round of 32, where they were joined by the eight third-placed teams of the 2017–18 UEFA Champions League group stage.
 The matchdays were 14 September, 28 September, 19 October, 2 November, 23 November, and 7 December 2017.

 A total of 29 national associations were represented in the group stage.
 Arsenal, Atalanta, Fastav Zlín, TSG Hoffenheim, İstanbul Başakşehir, 1.
-FC Köln, Lugano, Milan, Östersunds FK, Real Sociedad, Red Star Belgrade, Vardar and Vitesse made their debut appearances in the UEFA Europa League group stage (although Milan and Red Star Belgrade had appeared in the UEFA Cup group stage).
+FC Köln, Lugano, AC Milan, Östersunds FK, Real Sociedad, Red Star Belgrade, Vardar and Vitesse made their debut appearances in the UEFA Europa League group stage (although Milan and Red Star Belgrade had appeared in the UEFA Cup group stage).
 Vardar were the first team from Macedonia to play in either the Champions League or Europa League group stage.